JuliaDynamics/NetworkDynamics.jl/docs/src/SDEVertex.md

  An `IJulia` [notebook](https://github.com/FHell/NetworkDynamics.jl/tree/master/examples) corresponding to this tutorial will be available on GitHub soon.

 #### Topics covered in this tutorial include:
- * swing equation
+ * the swing equation
- * fixpoint search
+ * fixpoint search of ODE systems
  * constructing an SDE problem with NetworkDynamics.jl

 ## Example: Fluctuations in Power Grids